Office: Student Financial Assistance

-Graduate assistants receive a stipend for the work performed and tuition up to a maximum of nine hours per fall and spring semesters.
+Graduate assistants receive an hourly rate of pay determined by the hiring department for the work performed and tuition up to a maximum of nine hours per fall and spring semesters.
 Tuition is paid at the standard (non-business) in-state rate.
 Non-Kentucky residents are required to pay the difference between the in-state tuition paid by the assistantship and their actual university assessment.

 Students may elect to work to assist with meeting educational costs and living expenses.

 NKU administers the Federal Work-Study program and an institutional student employment program.
 NKU administers these programs in accordance with the laws, federal and state regulations, and instructions issued by or on behalf of the Department of Education, as well as its own institutional policies.
 The Federal Work-Study program provides funds for students with financial need.
 These funds are earned through part-time employment at NKU and assist in financing the cost of post-secondary education.
 These funds are not directly applied toward tuition.
 Students earn a bi-weekly paycheck that they can utilize for expenses.

 Student workers must be enrolled for at least six credit hours during the fall and spring semesters.
 U.S. citizens are allowed to work a maximum of 25 hours per week during the academic year and a maximum of 35 hours per week during the summer session.
 For summer employment, the student must have been enrolled in the previous spring or intend to enroll for the upcoming fall semester.
 International students are allowed to work a maximum of 20 hours per week during the academic year and must be enrolled for 12 hours per semester.